discourse/wp-discourse/docs/COMPOSER.md

 composer install --prefer-dist --optimize-autoloader --no-dev
 ```

-This will also add the namespaced packages in ``vendor_namespaced`` to the autoloaded due to the autoload classmap:
+This will also add the namespaced packages in ``vendor_namespaced`` to the autoload due to the autoload classmap:

 ```
 "autoload": {